slotThe/slotThe.github.io/posts/atreus-review.md

 [^14]: I will try to keep this post updated with newer versions.

 [^16]: This may seem debatable at this point,
-       but I guess part of this post is convincing the skeptics that 44 keys really are enough.
+       but I guess part of this post is convincing the sceptics that 44 keys really are enough.
        Indeed, one might even argue that the form-factor is a big strength of the keyboard, irrespective of the potential ergonomic benefits.
        After all,